-Aluminium is used in an enormous variety of products, due to its particular properties.
-It has low density, is non-toxic, has a high thermal conductivity, has excellent corrosion resistance, and can be easily cast, machined and formed.
+Aluminium is used in a huge variety of products including cans, foils, kitchen utensils, window frames, beer kegs and aeroplane parts.
+This is because of its particular properties.
+It has low density, is non-toxic, has a high thermal conductivity, has excellent corrosion resistance and can be easily cast, machined and formed.
 It is also non-magnetic and non-sparking.
 It is the second most malleable metal and the sixth most ductile.
-Alloys of aluminium with copper, manganese, magnesium and silicon are of vital importance in the construction of all forms of transport, especially aeroplanes.
-It is lightweight but tough, and is therefore widely used for window frames, aircraft parts, engines, kegs, drinks cans, etc. After the

-Aluminium has no known biological role, yet in its soluble, +3 form, aluminium is toxic to plants.
-Release of Al3+ from its minerals is accelerated in the acidic soils which comprise almost half of arable land on the planet, making aluminium a major culprit in reducing crop yields.
-It can be accumulated in the body from daily intake, and has been suggested as a potential causative factor in Alzheimer’s disease (senile dementia), although some studies have disproved this theory.
-Only a small amount of what we take in with our food is absorbed by our bodies.
-Foods with above average amounts of aluminium are tea, processed cheese, lentils and sponge cakes (where it comes from the rising agent).
-Cooking in aluminium pans does not greatly increase the amount in our diet except when cooking acid foods such as rhubarb.
+Our bodies absorb only a small amount of the aluminium we take in with our food.
+Foods with above average amounts of aluminium are tea, processed cheese, lentils and sponge cakes (where it comes from the raising agent).
+Cooking in aluminium pans does not greatly increase the amount in our diet, except when cooking acidic foods such as rhubarb.
 Some indigestion tablets are pure aluminium hydroxide.